Professors: Stephen Angle; Lori Gruen, Chair; Steven Horst; Joseph T. Rouse Jr.

 In addition, students must satisfy the following:

-- No more than two credits taken abroad and no more than two credit outside the department.
+- No more than two credits taken abroad and no more than two credits outside the department will count toward the major.
 The combined total of these credits may not exceed three.

 Philosophy colloquia.
 Every year the department arranges a series of public presentations of papers by visiting philosophers, and, occasionally, Wesleyan faculty or students.